USEPA/WNTR/documentation/advancedsim.rst

 This independence allows for parallelization and the use of multiple processors, which can significantly reduce the time it takes to run an analysis.
 Many different parallelization methods and packages are available to Python users.
 The user's operating system and hardware will determine which packages can be used.
-Some examples include the multiprocessing Python package, the threading Python package, and MPI libraries.
+Some examples include the multiprocessing Python package, the threading Python package, and Message Passing Interface (MPI) libraries.

 Because the threading Python package works with Windows, Linux, and Mac OS X operating systems, it is used in the examples below.
 Threads are a "lightweight" method of parallel processing.
 This means that